The Canterville Ghost (2016 film)

 The Canterville Ghost (original title: Le Fantôme de Canterville) is a 2016 French-Belgian family comedy film directed and edited by Yann Samuell.
 The film is based on a 1887 short story of the same name by Oscar Wilde.

 Plot summary

+The ghost of Eleanor Canterville haunts the family castle, trying to scare away any newcomers.
+She succeeds in this task perfectly.
+But everything changes when the Otis family arrives and buys the castle.
+Eleanor is upset that she cannot scare this tribe from the 21st century.
+Even worse, the children make fun of it and the parents don't even notice her presence.
+Only fifteen-year-old Virginia Otis, affected by the fate of the Canterville Ghost, will seek to save the castle from the curse.